Table of Contents

 Video Repair

-Often, MacBook users complain about choppy 4k videos in iMovie.
-The reason behind this is the frame rate of the entire editing project.
+Often, MacBook users complain about choppy 4k videos in iMovie, usually after editing or during transfer.
+Many believe the reason behind this is the frame rate of the entire editing project.
 In iMovie, you can’t set the frame rate manually; it is done automatically by the application.

 If you’ve been facing a similar issue, there’s no need to worry.
-All these lags and glitches are fixable by some easy methods.
-But before that, let’s understand what causes this problem.
+You can fix it using some easy methods.

 You already know about the frame rate limitation of the application that causes glitches in videos.
 Now, look at several other conditions that can cause lagging when editing video clips in iMovie.